Festivaletteratura

-Festivaletteratura is a literary festival, held in Mantua, Italy, since 1997.
-Its peculiar formula is to host five days of small-sized lectures by authors from all over the world.
-The event is run mostly by volunteers, numbering around 700 in total.
-The lectures are hosted in historical places and squares, and during the five days of the fair there are about two hundred events.
-The low-profile style has in time attracted many big names of literature, along with Nobel Prize winners.
-The attendance to the events roughly matches the population of the city, so it is necessary to book tickets well in advance.
-In 2007, the fair celebrated its tenth edition.
+Festivaletteratura is annual literary festival in Mantua, Italy established in 1997.
+It features five days of short lectures by authors from all over the world.
+The event is run mostly by volunteers.
+The lectures are hosted in historical places and squares, offering up to two hundred events that have included leading authors and Nobel Prize winners.
+In 2007, the festival celebrated its tenth edition.

-The 2005 fair was the set for the 2005 Tinto Brass movie Monamour, in which it was depicted the peculiarity of the exhibit.
-The 2011 edition had seen for the first time the public exposition of the Lovers of Valdaro.
+The 2005 fair was the backdrop for the Tinto Brass movie Monamour.
+In 2011 the Lovers of Valdaro were publicly shown for the first time.